 The station took over the function of the Congress Stub, serving attractions like the Auditorium Theater and Hotel, the Congress Hotel and other area accommodations.
 Soon, the Loop reached operating capacity.
 On March 10, 1902, the Congress Terminal station was reactivated to handle rush hour trains that could not be accommodated in the Loop.
 To distinguish it from the Congress/Wabash station, the Congress Terminal was renamed "Old Congress".

-Both Congress stations remained active until August 1, 1949, when all North-South trains were rerouted through the State Street Subway and the tracks from Wabash/Van Buren to 18th Street were abandoned by the CTA.
-(The North Shore interurban continued to use the tracks until 1963, but never used the Congress station after CTA abandonment.)
+Both Congress stations remained active until August 1, 1949, when all North-South Route trains were rerouted through the State Street Subway and use of the tracks from Wabash/Van Buren to 18th Street was discontinued by the CTA.
+At this time, the station closed.
+The North Shore Line interurban continued to use the tracks until 1963, but evidence suggests they did not use the Congress/Wabash station after CTA abandonment.
+The station was demolished by the mid-1950s when Congress Street was widened into a parkway to connect with the new Congress Superhighway.